MBilalQureshi/codestar/README.md

 files to be uploaded to their servers.
 Cloudinary, on the other hand, hosts media files but not running applications.
 ---------------------

+Testing
+python3 manage.py test
+Method	Checks that...
+assertTrue(a)	a is True
+assertFalse(a)	a is False
+assertEqual(a, b)	a == b
+assertNotEqual(a, b)	a != b
+assertIn(a, b)	a is in b
+assertNotIn(a, b)	a is not in b assertIsInstance(a, b)	a is an instance of b
+Each of these also has an optional msg argument.
+If we supply that, then this message is what will be printed out on failure.
+So, we could adjust the assertTrue in our first test to read: self.assertTrue(comment_form.is_valid(), msg='Form is not valid')